not-an-aardvark/lucky-commit/README.md

 ## How?

 lucky-commit amends your commits by adding a few characters of various types of whitespace, and keeps hashing new messages until it gets the right value.
-By default, it will keep searching until it finds a hash starting with "0000000", but this can be changed by simply passing the desired hash as a parameter.
+By default, it will keep searching until it finds a hash starting with "0000000", but this can be changed by simply passing the desired hash as an argument.

 ```bash
 $ lucky-commit 1010101